 fishing trips, but not with minnows in a bucket by Berkley.

 Keep it out of the direct sunlight and they can last season after

-use a small Jig with a minnow on the tip.
-Hook the minnow just as if it were a
+can use a small Jig with a minnow on the tip.
+Hook the minnow just as if

 You may use a float or jig it up and down to locate the depth the crappie are in.

 This is one time that if you desire to troll with the bait, it will be effective.

 What Type of Rod / Pole and